wilsonlopes00/ansible-ios-bgp/README.md

 # Variables

-You can define default variable values in the file vars.yaml.
+You can define default variable values in the file vars.yaml.<br>
+Custom variables per neighbor can be defined on task level.<br>
 You must define the variables:

 **local_as**<br>